How to Clean Cat Urine & Spray

-Trying to clean stains and the smell from cats urinating on carpets is tricky business but removing carpets, padding and floor boards is not an easy or practical thing to do for many.
+Attempting to clean stains and the smell from cats urinating in the house is tricky business but removing carpets, padding and floor boards is not an easy or practical thing.

-- Any treatment to carpets could discolor or damage the carpet.
-Always test in a small, unnoticeable corner first.
+Warning: Any treatment to carpets has the potential to discolor or damage the fibers.
+Always test a small, unnoticeable corner before tackling the piddle.

-- Try finding all the spots in the carpet where the urine is, you may be surprised at how many there are.
+First: Take a moment to find all the locations where the urine is, you may be surprised at how many there are.

-- You can do this by using a black lightbulb in a lamp or by purchasing a handheld black light…the urine will glow in the dark with your black light on.
+This can be accomplished by using a black light bulb in a lamp or by purchasing a handheld black light…the urine will glow in the dark when this is turned on.

 Method #1